For Healthcare Professionals

 Helping women become healthier ‘through their breasts’ is a common sense approach.
 They are making healthy choices for their breast health and as they integrate the information into their lives, they are also reducing their risk for developing any number of health problems.
 It is an extremely potent ‘win-win’ situation.

-Understanding Risk Factors and a Breast Health Plan Be Good to Your Breasts is a special and unique balance of information.
+Understanding Risk Factors and a Breast Health Plan.
+The Breast Belly Connection is a special and unique balance of information.
 Complex medical research has been translated into an easily understandable and enjoyable read.
 Women are guided through a wealth of information from normal and abnormal breast changes and anatomy to health behavior changes.
 They learn about the ways in which breast health and breast cancer prevention is intimately connected with the health of the digestive and immune systems and with lifestyle, environment, genetics and other factors.
 The book enables women to identify their potential risk factors for breast cancer, develop their own personal Breast Health Plan, and feel good about working with their provider towards better health.

 Developing a health plan is one step, but being able to follow it is another.
 Given the challenges people often experience as they are making healthy changes, the book offers tools women can use and provides specific suggestions for making such changes.
 It also offers guidance and support to help women successfully put their Breast Health Plan into action.

-The Book Offers More Be Good to Your Breasts discusses issues that are related to a woman’s comfort level and her ability to take care of herself.
+The Book Offers More, The Breast Belly Connection discusses issues that are related to a woman’s comfort level and her ability to take care of herself.
 It offers information about several common women’s health problems and other reproductive cancers.
 It gives women the information they need about breast cancer screening, the pelvic examination, and revised pelvic examination guidelines.
 And finally, it provides women with a wealth of resources they can use for themselves and for their family and community.

 Breast Cancer and the Future Why is it impossible to predict the ‘face’ of breast cancer going forward?